Jessika-Art/Trading-Bot-MT5-Forex/README.md

 "Done for you" library.

-On the top of each function there is "on" or "off" that tell you that that function is currently selected and used for a strategy.
+On the top of each function there is "on" or "off" that tell you that that function is currently selected and used for the strategy.

+Feel free to modify and test the code